 At some point or another, many of us look at our father like he’s a superhero.
 Especially when we’re little, they’re these huge, invincible figures.
 Sometimes, like in the case of Mr. Incredible in The Incredibles, they are actually superheroes.

 And he’s not just super strong and nigh-invulnerable, he’s a dedicated husband and family man, willing to go to great lengths to protect and support his family.
 While he makes mistakes, he ultimately realizes that being a father his kids look up to is more important than acclaim and glory.
-He’s a prime example of a great movie dad.
+Because of this, he’s also a prime example of a great movie dad.

 Many fathers will sacrifice anything and everything if it means ensuring that their children are safe and protected.
 One prime movie example of this is Jor-El, the Man of Steel’s father in Superman.